hristogochev/vortex/docs/work-in-progress.md

 ### iOS Swipe Back

+Currently, Vortex provides an experimental [iOS-swipe back](transitions.md#ios-swipe-transition) mechanism, that mimics the original iOS-swipe back mechanism.

-You can find community solutions from Voyager in issue [#144](https://github.com/adrielcafe/voyager/issues/144).
+You can also find community solutions from Voyager in issue [#144](https://github.com/adrielcafe/voyager/issues/144).

 ### Predictive back animation